Cosmological Parameter Constraints from the SDSS Density and Momentum Power Spectra: Mock Data and Covariance Matrices

 We also generate momentum fields by assigning galaxy velocities to the same grid as the number density.
 The momentum field studied in this section is given by $p^{(g)}_{ijk} = v^{( g)}_{ijk}/\bar{n}$, where $v^{(g)}_{ijk}$ is the sum of all galaxy velocities assigned to the $(i, j, k)$ pixel.
 We can extract $p_{ijk}^{(g)}$ from the snapshot using the real and redshift space positions of the galaxies, which we denote with/without a tilde respectively.
 The galaxy momentum field in redshift space -- $\tilde{p}^{(g)}$ -- is the quantity that we will measure from the data.

-In Figure \ref{fig:1}, we present the galaxy density power spectra (top panel) and momentum power spectra (bottom panel).
+In Figure \ref{fig:1}, we present the galaxy density power spectra (left panel) and momentum power spectra (right panel).
 In both panels, the dotted grey curve is the linear, dark matter density and momentum expectation value, and the blue dashed, red solid lines are the galaxy density/momentum power spectra in real, redshift space respectively.

 The matter power spectrum presents familiar results -- the mock galaxies have a linear bias $b_{1} \simeq 1.3$ and the effect of redshift space distortion amplifies the power spectrum amplitude on large scales by an additional factor of $1 + 2\beta/3 + \beta^{2}/5$, with $\beta = f/b_{1}$.
-On small scales, starting at $k \gtrsim 0.1 \, h \, {\rm Mpc}^{-1}$, the redshift space power spectrum exhibits a suppression in power due to galaxy stochastic velocities within their host halos (cf. red curve, top panel).
+On small scales, starting at $k \gtrsim 0.1 \, h \, {\rm Mpc}^{-1}$, the redshift space power spectrum exhibits a suppression in power due to galaxy stochastic velocities within their host halos (cf. red curve, left panel).

 The momentum field presents very different behaviour.
 On the largest scales measurable by the simulation $k \sim 10^{-2} \, h \, {\rm Mpc}^{-1}$, the real and redshift space momentum power spectra agree with the linear theory expectation value with no velocity bias \citep{Zheng:2014vla,Chen:2018ntg}.
 However, on large scales $0.05 \, h \, {\rm Mpc}^{-1} < k < 0.1 \, h \, {\rm Mpc}^{-1}$ the galaxy redshift space power spectra departs from the real space measurement.
 It is clear that the shape of the momentum power spectrum is significantly modified by nonlinear effects.
-To linear order in the fields, the real and redshift space power spectra should be indistinguishable and so the deviation between the red and blue curves in the bottom panel are due to a combination of higher order perturbative, and fully non-perturbative, non-linear effects.
+To linear order in the fields, the real and redshift space power spectra should be indistinguishable and so the deviation between the red and blue curves in the right panel are due to a combination of higher order perturbative, and fully non-perturbative, non-linear effects.
 In Appendix I B we consider the impact of non-linear velocity contributions on the momentum power spectrum further.

 Next, we generate a covariance matrix for the SDSS data, using a set of $N_{\rm real} = 512$ non-overlapping mock SDSS catalogs from the snapshot box, placing mock observers in the box then applying the SDSS angular footprint and radial selection function relative to the observer position.
 When generating the mocks we take radial velocities relative to the observer and galaxy positions are corrected according to equation (\ref{eq:rsp}), where we take ${\bf \hat{e}}_{\parallel} = {\bf \hat{e}}_{r}$ which is the radial unit vector pointing between observer and galaxy.
 The observers are placed in the rest frame of the snapshot box and the radial velocities of the galaxies are used to generate the momentum field.